ekhadley/think_tokens/README.md

             - Can we encourage rollout variance somehow? like a reward penalty for being far from the mean?
                 - This is already built into the reward, obviously, since the rewards are mean centered.
                 - And if we encourage "having better accuracy than the mean accuracy of the group" as well as "have a very different accuracy than the mean accuracy of the group" it seems like the latter is much easier to optimize for. maybe?
-                - Encouraging high *probability* variance may work, due to the fact that this requires the probabilities in question to be close to 1.
-Like you can have huge logit variance but no prob variance if all the logits are very negative.
+                - Encouraging high *probability* variance may work, due to the fact that this requires the logprobs in question to be close to 0.
+Like you can have huge logprob variance but no prob variance if all the logits are very negative.
 But high probability variance can only be acheived if some of the logits are pretty high.
                     - verified by the fact that the highest prob variances ever logged were for the 10 max addition task, where the model can easily solve it without any thinking tokens.
                 - does loss based on sample variance even make any sense gradient-wise?
                     - If we give rewards based on variance of prediction probabilities, this is telling the logits for below avg rollouts to be more negative, and for above average rollouts to be more positive.
 We already got dat.